17

 Put another way, naturalistic explanations are simply insufficient for explaining why there exists a natural world for us to explain, in the first place.
 (Please read OK…I Want Numbers.
 What is the chance that the universe is the result of chance? and Is There A God?
 (What is the chance that our world is the result of chance?) for a further discussion of the origin of the universe).

-Just as the scientific description of a gunshot that I gave at the beginning of this essay provides no explanation whatsoever for the JFK assassination, scientific descriptions of natural phenomena provide no explanation whatsoever for those natural phenomena.
-In order to truly be an explanation (rather than a mere description) of natural phenomena, any explanation must include: 1) where physical/natural laws come from, 2) who or what enforces those laws, and 3) who or what is responsible for the aspects of nature that cannot be attributed to physical/natural laws.
-Because science cannot even in principle answer any of these questions, the suggestion that science provides an alternative to God is an open-and-shut category error.
+Just as the scientific description of a gunshot that I gave at the beginning of this essay provides an incomplete explanation for the JFK assassination, scientific descriptions of natural phenomena provide an incomplete explanation for those natural phenomena.
+Because science cannot provide complete explanations to such questions as the origin of the universe and the origin of life, the suggestion that science provides an alternative to God is an open-and-shut category error.

 First, I would say that a description of gravity is in fact an explanation for why we are held to the floor instead of hitting the ceiling (as per your first quote) while a description of gravity is not an explanation of gravity, it is in fact, an explanation of why we are held to the floor.
 I would recommend removing the first quote, as it makes no sense.
 It’s not your work so don’t take that harshly.